woq-blended/woq.github.io/_posts/2013-05-07-using-camel-servlets-within-osgi.markdown

 At this point I stepped back and tried to understand what should happen and came up with a solution / workaround that I thought was worth sharing:

-1. I need to gain access to the CamelServlet by OSGI means.
+1. I need to gain access to the CamelServlet by OSGi means.
 1. I need to stick a HTTP Registry into that servlet.
 1. I need to define an endpoint that wires the Registry and the Servlet